 Every child with cerebral palsy has a different combination of symptoms.

 The effects of cerebral palsy can be different in different children.
 One child might be affected mainly on one side of the body (like a stroke in an adult), and another child might be affected in both legs.
-And yet another child might have effects in both legs, arms and body.
-Many children feel the effects of cerebral palsy in the muscles of their faces, mouths and throats.
+And yet another child might have effects in legs, arms and body.
+Many children feel the effects of cerebral palsy in the muscles of their face, mouth and throat.
 This can affect communication, eating and drinking.

 Babies with cerebral palsy might have:

 - problems with feeding

 - slow or delayed development – for example, they might be slower than other babies to hold their heads up or sit up

 - unequal movements across their bodies – for example, they might take no notice of one hand

 - low muscle tone